Cashel to Ardmore – Cahir House Hotel – Mount Melleray Abbey – Ancient Castles – Celtic stories –

 - 8km down the line, we stop off in Barron’s Bakery, Cappoquin to sample their renowned coffee and homemade cuisine.
 It’s sets us up for the day ahead.

-- We come off the way marked trail on this day to make our way past Dromana Estate into Villierstown for lunch before our ascent into Aglish.
+- We come off the way marked trail on this day to make our way past Dromana Estate into Villierstown for lunch.
 We make time for a short ‘mindful moment’ by the river before our return to Mount Melleray Abbey.

 - In the evening, Gala Dinner in Foley’s Bar and Restaurant Lismore.